Starsmine/ECSE6320Project1/Project1Saxpy/README.md

         So because I am using the correct vector registers for each instruction, it just zeros it out the upper bits and they all use the same instructions.

+        I also notice that I did not use FMA instructions even though the CPU supports it.
+I only realized as I was writing this report which would probably make my benchmarks even more memory bound with my design.
+My processor has two vector FMA units per core that I could have used.

 Scaler
 ```asm